 In recent history, the U.S. and global economy and capital markets have experienced significant uncertainties and volatility.
 Our business and operating results can be significantly affected by global economic issues.
 Our customers may experience deterioration of their business during the adverse business cycles.
 They may experience cash flow shortages and may have difficulty obtaining financing.
 As a result, our customers may delay or cancel plans to purchase our products and may not be able to fulfill their payment obligations to us in a timely fashion.
 Our suppliers may be experiencing similar conditions which could impact their ability to supply us with raw materials and otherwise fulfill their obligations to us.
-If global economic condition and cash flows.
+If global economic conditions deteriorate significantly, there could be a material adverse effect to our results of operations, financial condition and cash flows.